YufeiWang777/LRRU/README.md

 ### Acknowledgments

 Thanks the ACs and the reviewers for their insightful comments, which are very helpful to improve our paper.
-Thanks for the following open source projects:
+Thanks for the following open source projects that have effectively promoted the development of the depth completion communities.

+Supervised methods：
     <a href="https://github.com/zzangjinsun/NLSPN_ECCV20" target="_blank">NLSPN</a>,
     <a href="https://github.com/youmi-zym/CompletionFormer" target="_blank">CompletionFormer</a>,
     <a href="https://github.com/JUGGHM/PENet_ICRA2021" target="_blank">PENet</a>,